AdamMcC96/year3-story-2018/README.md

 UPDATE: Completed Chapter 3

 UPDATE: Fixed a spelling mistake in chapter03.html and added a link to Chapter 3 in chapter02.html

+UPDATE: Added a link to Chapter 2 in Chapter 3